Covid and fertility

 Current situation

-Looking back, it has been possible to analyze how a high percentage of couples in reproductive processes have abandoned their expectations of being parents.
-This decision has been taken above all in view of the employment and economic uncertainty of the new panorama drawn by the pandemic.
+Looking back, it has been possible to analyze how a high percentage of couples in the process of reproduction have abandoned their expectations of being parents.
+This decision has been made above all in the face of the labor and economic uncertainty of the new panorama drawn by the pandemic.

-On the one hand, to stop the potential spread of the virus from parents to children, worse also to avoid contributing additional stress to health systems.
+On the one hand, to stop the potential spread of the virus from parents to children, but also to avoid contributing additional stress to health systems.

 When IVF has been continued